Daniyal-Tahsildar/System_Verilog_Basics/Classes and Methods II/object_copying/cast/README.md

 - **[Cast using a typedef class constraints](using_typedef_with_constraints):**
   - Each packet class implements its own constraints, eliminating the need for inline constraints in the generator.
   - Changes are made in [sample_pkt.sv](using_typedef/sample_pkt.sv) and [sample_gen.sv](using_typedef/sample_gen.sv).

-Explore these examples to enhance your understanding of casting and its applications in SystemVerilog.
-Happy coding!